ocolin/Plume/README.md

 ### Post

-Create a new object on server
+Create a new object on server.
+Notice PartnerId param is empty.

 ```
 $output = $plume->post(